brandonmandzik/dtt-app/README.md

 ### EntryDetailed

-EntryDetailed is the component which is mapped to display when the user clickes on one of the minified entry cards.
-The template holds a back button, a major card which displays all information about the api entry and three related cards.
-Related means they share the same category.
+EntryDetailed is the component which is mapped to display when the **user clickes** on one of the *minified entry cards*.
+The template holds a **back button**, a major **card** which displays all information about the API entry and three **related cards**.
+Related means they share the same *category.*
-So before the component gets mounted we need to retrieve our data.
-When the user clicks on a minified version of an entry, he passed the entry as a prop.
-That means we hold the entry in our data as an object already.
+So before the component gets mounted we need to *retrieve* our data.
+When the user clicks on a minified version of an entry, he passes the *entry as a prop*to the EntryDetailed component.
+That means we hold the entry in our props as an object already.
 Next thing is to call the /entry-endpoint with the same category that our main entry has.
-The categoryName is taken from our entry object that contains a poperty named "category".
+The **categoryName** is taken from our entry object that contains a poperty named "category".

-When the User clicks on a related entry the funciton reloadComponent() is invokes which takes the parameter (the relatedEntry) and assignes it to the entry object.
-Then we call the refreshRelatedEntries() function that is similare to getRelatedEntries() but it clears the relatedEntries[] data before assigning the new data.
+When the User clicks on a related entry the function **reloadComponent()** is invoked which takes a parameter (the relatedEntry) and assignes it to the entry object.
+Then we call the refreshRelatedEntries() function that is similar to **getRelatedEntries()** but it clears the **relatedEntries[]** data before assigning the new data.

 ```js
 // same as getRelatedAPIs()